Pictures from an Institution

 Pictures from an Institution: a Comedy is a 1954 novel by American poet Randall Jarrell.
 It is an academic satire, focusing on the oddities of academic life, in particular the relationships between the characters and their private lives.
 The nameless narrator, a Jarrell-like figure who teaches at a women's college called Benton, makes humorous observations about his students and his fellow academics; especially the latter, and in particular the offensively tactless novelist Gertrude, modeled on Mary McCarthy.

-Some believe Benton was modeled after Sarah Lawrence College, where Jarrell taught but in an interview with the New York Times, Jarrell stated that "Benton is supposed to be just a type ...
+Some believe Benton was modeled after Sarah Lawrence College, where Jarrell had taught.
+The author was more circumspect, saying in an interview with the New York Times that "Benton is supposed to be just a type ...
 I've taken things from real places, but mostly have made them up".